pramnora/Linux-Raspbian/README.md

 on which there was installed a Linux distribution flavour called: Raspbian;
 It was fun...especially, because the particular version of Linux came with a built-in GUI/Graphical User Interface.

+## SSH/Secure SHell (operate a computer remotely)

-This is also where I first learned how to SSH/Secure SHell...using Windows Putty software...remotely into a Linux machine;
+Using the Raspberry Pi, was also where I first learned how to SSH/Secure SHell...using Windows Putty software...remotely into a Linux machine;
-though operating Linux through the CLI/Command Line Interface...wasn't nearly as much fun as using a GUI...for people who are relatively *inexperienced*.
+though operating Linux through the CLI/Command Line Interface...wasn't nearly as much fun as using a GUI...;
+especially, for those people who are relatively *inexperienced* as knowing what commands to use inside of the CLI.

 ## Links...